 My motto is 'Spend less, to get more on your holiday' and in the food area this is no different.

 You don’t have to miss out on eating out completely.
 There are so many options in Rarotonga, check our list of cheaper places to eat.
 Mix up all 3 different ways of eating while here, eating out for some meals, buying own ingredients to cook and eating at more affordable places like cafes and take away we have found, you can experience it all and save.
 For even more holiday food savings, cook more meals yourself and avoid eating out all together.

 Buy local, in season fresh fruit, produce and fish where you can.
 Make your own meal once or twice each day and eat out at more affordable places if you are going to eat out.

 I HAVE BROKEN THIS COMPREHENSIVE ARTICLE DOWN INTO 2 PARTS AS THERE WAS JUST TOO MUCH TO SHARE

-which follows on from this article providing more helpful travel hacks for your holiday to the Cook Islands.
+which follows on from this article providing more helpful travel hacks for your holiday to Rarotonga, Cook Islands.